 Colleges and universities placed students across the range of industry sectors that drive Ohio's regional and statewide economies.
 OMIC opportunities result from strong campus partnerships with local and regional businesses.
 This engagement demonstrated the benefits for students and businesses in developing a talent pipeline and fulfilling workforce needs.
 Manufacturing businesses accounted for the largest industry participating in the program, showing the significance of this sector to Ohio's economy.
-This was followed by professional, scientific, and technical service, which also includes accounting, engineering, design, consulting, and public relations/media businesses.
+This was followed by professional, scientific, and technical services, which also include accounting, engineering, design, consulting, and public relations/media businesses.
+The following data reported by the grantees encompass OMIC initiatives from 2014 to 2020, indicating the range of impacted industries and occupations.